Love & Basketball (soundtrack)

-Music from the Motion Picture Love & Basketball is the soundtrack to Gina Prince-Bythewood's 2000 film Love & Basketball.
+Love and Basketball: Music From The Motion Picture is the soundtrack to Gina Prince-Bythewood's 2000 film Love & Basketball.
 It was released on April 18, 2000 through Overbrook Music/Interscope Records, and mostly consisted of contemporary R&B with some hip hop music.
 The soundtrack was a minor success, peaking at number 45 on the Billboard 200, number 15 on the Top R&B/Hip-Hop Albums and number 1 on the Independent Albums.